ihorvorotnov/xdebug.sh/README.md

 # Xdebug.sh

 Toggle Xdebug PHP extension on and off, from command line.
-Also, quickly check status (enabled/disabled).
+Also, quickly check status (enabled/disabled) and versions (PHP and Xdebug).

 ![Screencast](screenshot.gif)